alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ### 4.3.1.
 KNI interfaces

-KNI interfaces must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga/FRR.
+a KNI interface must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga/FRR.
 Example of a such interface is the v3 interface.
 The router receives a default route from the bgp peer established via the v3 kni interface.

-You should up KNI interfaces and configure their MAC addresses after the_route has started.
+You should up KNI interfaces and configure their MAC addresses after the_router has started.
-MAC address of a kni interface should be equal to the mac address of the router's interface coupled with the kni interface.
-MAC address of a VIF can be learned from 'rcli sh vif' command output.
+MAC address of a kni interface should be equal to the mac address of the router's interface (VIF) coupled with a kni interface.
+MAC address of a VIF can be found out from the 'rcli sh vif' command output.

-Example of a bash script that up kni interfaces and configure their MAC address:
+Example of a bash script that up a kni interface and configure it's MAC address:

 	#!/bin/bash
 	ip link set up dev rkni_v3 address 00:1B:21:3C:69:44

 ### 4.3.2.
 Starting FRR

-Zebra and bpgd FRR components should be configured and started in the router namespace "tr" in order the_router to cummunicate with others BPG peers.
+Zebra and bpgd Quagga/FRR components should be configured and started in the router namespace "tr" in order the_router to cummunicate with others BPG peers.

 Zebra's configuration file /etc/frr/zebra.conf